asliwxmb/cs118/WK07/readme.md

 - What happens as a response to the  clicking, is what we called "handling the event".
 - In other words, a function is called to do something.
 - Old Unit 3: Lesson 9 is to be read only:

+## Adding Buttons to our Screen  Page 48 of 52

+1. You will now learn to add buttons to a screen (UI elements) and connect (clicks) events with event handlers (functions)!
+- This will make our programs more interesting and fun!!
+- Complete the exercises at https://studio.code.org/s/cspunit3/stage/10/puzzle/1
+- Please notice these are different exercises in a new location.